ibexa/documentation-user/docs/personalization/scenarios.md

 If models from a preceding category do not return enough results, models from the subsequent categories are used.

+If your models support additional differentiators, you can apply them here: pick a context from a drop-down with a list of available context options, and/or select the **Use submodels** checkbox to group all products based on a selected attribute.
+For more information, see [Advanced model configuration](recommendation_models.md#advanced-model-configuration).

-In contrast to the model configuration described in [Recommendation Models](recommendation_models.md), the configuration performed in this step is applied only to the selected scenario.
+The configuration performed in this step is applied only to the selected scenario.

 ## Filter configuration